google/dv360-bidbyweather/README.md

         You should have prefilled your chosen locations in the _Cities_ sheet with the location's name, its latitude and longitude.
     -   In the next column, _Days from today_, please select the number of days from today you wish to forecast for, up to 7.
-If you want the current day's forecast, choose 0, for the next day choose 1, etc. "Today" will always refer to the day the script is run.
-By default, the tool checks the weather for midday, but that can be changed in the code.
+If you need the current weather, select "Current".
+If you need the current day's forecast, choose 0, for the next day choose 1, etc.
+        "Today" will always refer to the day the script is run.
+By default, the tool checks  the weather for midday, but it can be changed in the code.
         To see all the available options, please refer to the [OpenWeatherMap documentation](https://openweathermap.org/api/one-call-api).
     -   The _Line Item status to apply_ column is the one containing the actual logic you want to apply to determine the updated Line Item status,